Even if your real retirement is years away, you’ve already had some practice.

 Credit cards with high interest rates carry the greatest risk to retirement security.
 According to the research and advocacy group Demos, roughly half of those older than 50 reported using credit cards to pay medical expenses, as well as groceries, utilities and even rent.

 If bills are beginning to pile up, don’t hesitate to ask for help.
-Focus on paying off the cards with the highest rates first, and consider consolidating your balances on a card offering a 0% interest rate if it will take more than a few months to pay off each card.
+Focus on paying off the cards with the highest rates first, and consider consolidating your balances onone of the best balance transfer credit cards offering a 0% interest rate if it will take more than a few months to pay off each card.

 You’ll Spend More on Charitable Giving in Retirement